mrbuds/EZDownRank/README.md

 ## Buttons

-- Buttons 1-4 (1st line) cast "Heal" from rank 1 to 4
+- Click on Buttons 1-7 cast "Flash Heal" from rank 1 to 7
-- Buttons 5-8 (2nd line) cast "Greater Heal" from rank 1 to 4
+- Shift Buttons 1-4 (1st line) cast "Heal" from rank 1 to 4
-- Shift click on Buttons 1-7 cast "Flash Heal" from rank 1 to 7
+- Shift Buttons 5-8 (2nd line) cast "Greater Heal" from rank 1 to 4

 ## Colors